csirketorta/CS2-VPN-Blocker/README.md

 This plugin integrates with **[IPHub’s VPN detection API](https://iphub.info/)** because it’s simple to set up, lightweight, and reliable.

 - ✅ **Free plan:** Provides **1,000 queries per day**, which is enough for most small or medium community servers.
-- ✅ **Paid plans:** Available for larger servers with higher player counts or stricter VPN enforcement needs.
+- ✅ **Paid plans:** Available for larger servers with higher player counts.

 > **Disclaimer:**
 > This project is **not sponsored, endorsed, or officially supported by IPHub**.